 In 1906 a quoits ground was created to the north of the bowling green and in January 1910 it was agreed that a small shelter be built in Grange Gardens at a cost not to exceed £20.

 During the 1939-45 war there were ARP (Air Raid Precautions) Wardens based in Grange Gardens, occupying the bowls pavilion.
-There was also an emergency water supply for fire fighting, a "static water tank" which the Parks Committee considered to be a danger to children in the absence of adequate fencing.
+There was also an emergency water supply for fire fighting, a static water supply basin, completed in March 1942, which the Parks Committee considered to be a danger to children in the absence of adequate fencing.
 Aerial pictures from 1942 suggest it occupied the section of the Gardens bordering Pentrebane Street and Corporation Road.
 It had four unequal sides, was roughly the size of a bowling green and sat between the paths radiating from the centre of the Gardens.
+By May 1946 this had been removed: the Director of Parks reported to the Parks Committee that all emergency water supply basins had been removed and he had made a claim for restoration of the sites to their original condition.

 Sources of Information